Install multiple barriers around all water sources (pool, spa, hot tub, etc.) to restrict access to the water source when an adult is not present.

 - VIDEO: Simple Steps to Safer Pools.(Pool Safely)

-- Take the online residential pool safety and maintenance course: Home Pool Essentials Maintenance and Safety (American Red Cross)
+- Learn about residential pool safety and maintenance: Home Pool Essentials Maintenance and Safety (American Red Cross)

 - Evaluate the safety of your pool: How Safe is Your Residential Pool or Spa.
 (Pool Safely)